hawtio/hawtio/app/app/site/DEVELOPERS.md

 You have now defined a variable called _s_ which contains all the values in the active AngularJS scope so you can navigate into the scope and inspect values or invoke functions in the REPL, etc.

+#### Handy JQuery debugging tip

+Open the JavaScript Console and select the _Console_ tab so you can type expressions into the shell.
+Select a DOM element (e.g., button) for which you want to check what jquery event handlers are attached.
+In the console type:

+    jQuery._data($0, "events")

+You'll get array of events.
+When you expand the events and go to "handler" member (e.g., `click->0->handler`), you can:

+* in Firebug right click `function()` and select _Inspect in Script Panel_
+* in Chrome dev tools right click `function()` and select _Show Function Definition_

+to see the body of handler method.

 ### Handy AngularJS programming tips

 #### Use a nested scope object to own state for 2 way binding